 The budgetary process is designed to reflect revenues equal to expenditures.
 However, on the Fund statements, actual expenditures and actual revenues were both lower than budgeted.
-In fiscal year 2011, current operating fund actual revenues fell short of the final budget by approximately \$9.2 million.
-The majority of the shortfall was within the restricted portion, as a result of grants that cross into fiscal year 2012 and fewer grant funds carried forward from fiscal year 2010.
+In fiscal year 2012, current operating fund actual revenues fell short of the final budget by approximately \$5.5 million.
+The majority of the shortfall was within the restricted portion, as a result of grants that cross into fiscal year 2013 and fewer grant funds carried forward from fiscal year 2011.

-Specific examples include Federal Special Education Aid at \$2,821,255, state share for non-public placements of students with disabilities at \$1,465,723 (based on lower total costs), federal Title I-A at fiscal year 2012 to offset fiscal year 2012 grant related expenditures.
-Fewer grant funds than budgeted were carried forward from fiscal year 2010 by approximately \$861,000.
+Specific examples include Federal Special Education Aid at \$1,342,933, state share for non-public placements of students with disabilities at \$2,396,264 (based on lower total costs), and federal Title I grants at \$582,969.